animeavi/twoot/README.md

 Twoot is a python script that extracts tweets from a twitter feed and reposts them as toots on a Mastodon account.

+**UPDATE 14 SEP 2022** Added information about the status of throttling applied by the Mastodon instance in the debug log.
+Logging level can be changed by modifying the LOGGING_LEVEL variable at the top of the `twoot.py` file.

 **UPDATE 22 AUG 2022** Fixed bug that would incorrectly mark a new tweet as a "reply to" if it quoted a tweet that is a reply-to.